 - 70% are constantly fighting depression

-We also get to experience many joys in being a pastor, pastor’s wife, and pastoral family.
-It is a unique role, where you are uniquely involved in people’s lives.
+We also get to experience many joys in being a pastor, a pastor’s wife, and a pastoral family.
+It is a unique role, where you can be intimately involved in people’s lives.
 The joy, the happiness, and brokenness, the pain.
 All of it.

 So in order to avoid coming across as accusatory or like I wanted a pity party, we felt it best not to share publicly.
 Until now.
 We decided that now is the time to share this for a few reasons.
-First, I hope I have communicated clearly enough that you already know that I am not perfect, but we felt it was time for you to know this particular struggle.
-Pastors are people too.
+First, I hope I have previously communicated clearly that I know that I am not perfect.
+Pastors are people too, with many struggles.
+But we now felt it was time for you to know this particular struggle.
 Second, for those of you who also struggle with mental illness, with stress, anxiety, depression, and the like, we want you to know that there is hope!

 So let’s go back a few years.
 Really I need to go back a lot further than that.
 Anxiousness and worry is a bit of a family trait.
 I come by it somewhat genetically, and I’ve always, from a little child, had struggles with worrying, people-pleasing, perfectionism, and such.
 If a relationship in my life was not going well, I took it hard.
-In the first half of 2015 there were two very difficult multiple-year situations in the church that came to a head.
+In the first half of 2015 two very difficult situations in the church, situations that had been brewing for two years each, became acute.
 Our Leadership Team handled them with grace and truth and was amazing, and by June 2015 both situations were resolved.

 When I got home, in the two weeks after the Kenya trip, I spent loads of time and energy trying to complete all the loan paperwork to get our eldest son money to go to college, another loan for his laptop, and my stress levels only increased.
 One morning, after working out, I dropped our middle son off at soccer practice, and started having pains in my chest.

 That did me in.
 Pretty much from that day mid-August 2015 for the following two months, I went through nonstop stress-induced agony.
 I couldn’t stop shaking, and I had tightness and pain in my chest.
 The chest pains scared me, and that fear kicked off even more anxiety.
 It was a vicious cycle.
-I saw my doctor, and he ordered tests.
-A plethora of medical tests all came up clear.
+I saw my doctor, and he ordered a plethora of medical tests, all of which came back clear.
+I was healthy.
 My doctor also prescribed Xanax, and it was a bit helpful, but the anxiety continued.

 After a few weeks, my doc suggested a maintenance med for anxiety, Lexapro.
 I started on it, and initially things got worse.
 Lexapro caused a weird burning sensation in my thigh.
-I couldn’t sleep for the better part of three nights.
+I also couldn’t sleep for the better part of three nights.
 It was one of the worst experiences of my life.
-I called the doc in a panic.
-He said press on, my body was just get used to the medication.
+On the third day I called the doc in a panic, and he advised me to press on, saying my body was just getting used to the medication.
 I had started counseling with my seminary prof, and the first session was during that three-day insomniac period.
 As I told my story to him, I was a mess, crying in his office.

 But slowly my body got used to the Lexapro, and little by little, week by week, my anxiety subsided.
 I could sleep again.
 From time to time the pains continued, and they would get me scared.
 I learned to fight those fears.
 The medical tests proved my heart was fine.
 I was just stressed out.
 Very stressed out.
 And that wasn’t good.